An irreversible investment problem with a learning-by-doing feature: The discrete case

 and $A_N$ is a constant.

 Next we treat the case $n=0,\ldots, N-1$ using induction.
 Assume that there are points $b_{n+1}\leq b_{n+2}\leq ...\leq b_{N}$ such that

 for $m=n+1,...,N$, where $V_{N+1}\equiv 0$.
 Also assume that

-\begin{remark} Equation \eqref{bm} holds for $m=N$ with $b_N=c_N$, and for $m\leq N-1$ it is a consequence of the smooth fit condition and the assumed monotonicity of the boundary.
-Indeed, the smooth fit condition at $b_{m}$ gives the equation system
+\begin{remark} Equation \eqref{bm} holds for $m=N$ with $b_N=c_N$, and for $m\leq N-1$ it is a consequence of the so-called smooth-fit condition $V'_m(b_m)=1+V'_{m+1}(b_m)$ (cf., for example, \cite{PS}) and the assumed monotonicity of the boundary.
+Indeed, the smooth-fit condition at $b_{m}$ gives the equation system

 which yields

 Now, if $b_{m}\leq b_{m+1}$, then

 and \eqref{bndeqnm} reduces to \eqref{bm}. \end{remark}